wes-chen/build-a-website/lesson-02/README.md

  </tr>
 </table>
 <br>
 10. Go to http://[your-username].github.com to see your website! ( Make sure to use your own username in the link.
-Here is an example of what you should expect to see: https://danielehuang.github.io )
+[Here](https://wes-chen.github.io/build-a-website/lesson-02/example.html) is an example of what you should expect to see.)
 <br>
 11. You are done!
 <br>
 <br>

 **Note:** If you want to go through the tutorial yourself here are the steps after opening the link:

 -   At Step1: Click `Starting from scratch`
 -   At Step2: Click `User Pages`

 ## Next Time